wyohackathon/wyohackathon.github.io/FIND-A-TEAM/.github/ISSUE_TEMPLATE/team-wants-hacker.md

 _Talk a little about the team:_

-- [] ho is already on board, what you've been up to or what brings you to ETHBerlin*
+- [] Who is already on board, what you've been up to or what brings you to WyoHackathon*

 ## Skills wanted